raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 Check that the output `0x3020000a` is shown.
 If it is not, then the OTP bit has not been successfully programmed.
 In this case, go through the programming procedure again.
 If the bit is still not set, this may indicate a fault in the Pi hardware itself.

-If you wish, you can remove the `program_usb_boot_mode` line from config.txt, so that if you put the SD card into another Raspberry Pi, it won't program USB host boot mode.
-Make sure there is no blank line at the end of config.txt.
+If you wish, you can remove the `program_usb_boot_mode` line from `config.txt`, so that if you put the SD card into another Raspberry Pi, it won't program USB host boot mode.
+Make sure there is no blank line at the end of `config.txt`.

-You can now boot from a USB mass storage device in the same way as booting from an SD card - see the following section for details.
+You can now boot from a USB mass storage device in the same way as booting from an SD card - see the following section for further information.

 ## Raspberry Pi 3B+, Compute Module 3+